roblbar/Doodlebugs-and-Ants/README.md

 GUI visualizes bug interactions.

-Created classes for bugs that use inheritance and polymorphism.

 The program was an assignment for CS 211 at UIC.

+Main is in Proj7.java
-The assignment is in proj7s17.pdf.
+For more info, the assignment is in proj7s17.pdf.